-Two characters, who either appear to be attracted to each other but in denial, or who just hate each other's guts, find themselves cornered during an emergency.
+Two characters, who either appear to be attracted to each other but in denial or just hate each other's guts, find themselves cornered during an emergency.
 They're about to be caught sneaking into the Big Bad

 a boy and girl would be doing in a dark room or alley, or because it's difficult to recognize someone's face when it's mashed against someone else's.
 Maybe it's somehow necessary to maintain the Masquerade

 because that involves one of the kissers being distracted, whereas this seeks to distract people looking at the kiss.

-, either to just shut him up or because someone is coming.
+, either to just shut him/her up or because someone is coming.

-Compare the longer-term Undercover as Lovers.
+Compare the longer-term Undercover as Lovers

 open/close all folders